stackhpc/magnum-capi-helm/README.rst

 * extra_network_name: default is "", change to name of additional network, which can be useful if using Manila with the CephFS Native driver.

+Currently all clusters use the Calico CNI.
+While Cilium is also supported in the helm charts, it is not currently reguarlly tested.

 We have found upgrade with ClusterAPI doesn't work well without using a loadbalancer, even with a single node control plane, so we currently ignore the "master-lb-enabled" flag.